GD399-OSD/OSD-book/Introduction/flos-regularly.md

 Don't forget to get a bit more into the "making" part? some things faster, some things slower, but it presents new opportunities for learning in and out of the classroom.
 Students more forced to help each other.
 Learn to Learn ala Heideggar?

 open file formats ae superior.
-Undersatnd what is in them in a way you can't w/ proprietary file types.
+Understand what is in them in a way you can't w/ proprietary file types.

 Open fonts are superior pedagogically.
 You can actually see the insides of a font w/out needing to do anything else.

 Type design is a place that seems to be doing pretty well open source wise... why type but not other graphic design places?
 Is it because we're accustomed to revival typefaces, but not revival layouts or logos?
 Is it because typefaces are more like tools and objects, and less purely formal, visual metaphors?
 What???

-From a typographic stand point, libre fonts are superior pedagogically.
+From a typographic stand point, Libre fonts are superior pedagogically.
 Students can look at and legally experiment with the actual insides of a typeface.
-Useful for also learning some actual typographic design -- can build onto, fork and build anew, or addsomething to an existing typeface w/out fear of retribution!
-Better experiential learnng enabled?

-Type design is a place that seems to be doing pretty well open source wise... why type but not other graphic design places?
-Is it because we're accustomed to revival typefaces, but not revival layouts or logos?
-Is it because typefaces are more like tools and objects, and less purely formal, visual metaphors?
-What???

-From a typographic stand point, libre fonts are superior pedagogically.
-Students can look at and legally experiment with the actual insides of a typeface.
-Useful for also learning some actual typographic design -- can build onto, fork and build anew, or addsomething to an existing typeface w/out fear of retribution!
+Useful for also learning some actual typographic design -- can build onto, fork and build anew, or add something to an existing typeface w/out fear of retribution!
 Better experiential learnng enabled?

 Ease of use is predominantly familiarity based. (find the essay this idea came from > open source ui? > maybe they linked to one more that really had it?)